- Author: Kyrasis

-[Necrotic] – As a tank that uses self-healing for the majority of our mitigation and no natural way to clear bleeds, [Necrotic Wound] is incredibly dangerous for our survivability, since our external healing requirements will increase exponentially with each stack.
+[Necrotic] – As a tank that uses self-healing for the majority of our mitigation and with no natural way to clear bleeds, [Necrotic Wound] is incredibly dangerous for our survivability, since our external healing requirements will increase exponentially with each stack.
 Even though it results in a loss of dps for our group, the only reliable method of countering this affix is frequent kiting when stacks get too high.
 So, here are a few things to keep in mind:

 - To reset stacks, our go-to is going to be using [Death and Decay] with [Grip of the Dead] for kiting, since it’s a powerful AoE snare on a low cooldown.
 [Phial of Serenity] is also an instant reset, while [Door of Shadows] or [Soulshape] can further support kiting (if the appropriate covenant).

 - Stacks of [Necrotic Wound] are only applied on auto-attack hits, so attacks that are parried or dodged will not apply stacks.
 While it’s not a reliable method of resetting stacks, [Dancing Rune Weapon] can greatly slow stack acquisition.

 - Dungeon bosses and lieutenant mobs only apply [Necrotic Wound] on every other connecting attack, so you’re more likely to naturally reset stacks on these bosses without kiting.

 [Quaking] – The counterplay here is straightforward; just try to stay spread out.
 Since you are the tank, you have the privilege/curse of wanting to move as little as possible, so that enemies aren’t moving significantly and the rest of your melee can have an easier time avoiding [Quaking] damage while continuing to deal damage.
 It’s important to note that damage taken from this affix *DOES NOT* contribute to [Death Strike] healing, since it counts as friendly fire.